 One of their six good albums, and the best by far.
-A little more variety, like that of Seasons in the Abyss would make this second only to Rust in Peace and Ride the Lightning.
+A little more variety, like that of Seasons in the Abyss, would make this second only to Rust in Peace and Ride the Lightning.
 As it is, it is quite overrated.
-I suggest to Slayer that they make a sort of re-do.
-They should keep the four best songs from this (whatever they deem those to be) and then halfway re-do the rest by adding a solo between the verses or adding a section playing the main riff backwards a stuff like that.
-Also add new lyrics plus a new song or two.
+I suggest to Slayer that they make a sort of redo.
+They should keep the four best songs from this (whatever they deem those to be) and then halfway redo the rest by adding a solo between the verses or adding a section playing the main riff backwards, and stuff like that.
+Also, add new lyrics plus a new song or two.
 Call it "Blood Reigns" or something like that.
 It'll be a huge success.
-There you go, Mr. Tom Araya, there's you're next album for you.
+There you go, Mr. Tom Araya, there's your next album for you.

-I am not surprised to find that this is #2 in the list, even though it should be #1.
-Reign in Blood was a revolutionary record and for that it deserves to be remembered, however, the songs are simply not as good as on Seasons.
+I am not surprised to find that this is #2 on the list, even though it should be #1.
+Reign in Blood was a revolutionary record, and for that, it deserves to be remembered.
+However, the songs are simply not as good as those on Seasons.

 Slayer takes the speed of Reign in Blood, plus the mid-tempo grooves of South of Heaven, and created this masterpiece.

 Reign in Blood may be their breakthrough and their major label debut, but Seasons in the Abyss just stands out more than that album.
 I guess because Reign in Blood has only a few standout tracks, like Angel of Death, Raining Blood, and Postmortem, but Seasons is consistently fantastic, from the fast speed in War Ensemble to the slow grooves of Dead Skin Mask and the title track.